angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 At the end of the opponent's turn you can then cast the Predict, targeting yourself and naming Street Wraith, to draw LP and Ponder.
-This then allows you to draw Oracle for your turn and cast it off of Island and LP with double Force of Will backup (with Preordain / Ponder as your *pitch* cards).
+This then allows you to draw Oracle for your turn and cast it off of Island and LP with double Force of Will backup (with Preordain/Ponder as your *pitch* cards).
 You even have an additional {B} available to pay for something like Daze.
 In the event of trouble prior to the Predict, or to protect the Predict itself, you have the first Force of Will available.